-Data Classification is becoming an integral part of any organization.
-Data is growing at an exponential rate, and according to IDC, "In 2020, 64.2ZB of data was created or replicated, defying the systemic downward pressure asserted by the COVID-19 pandemic on many industries and its impact will be felt for several years," This goes to show that regardless of external issues, data is still growing.
+Data Classification is becoming an integral part of any organization’s operations.
+Data is growing at an exponential rate.
+According to IDC, ‘in 2020, 64.2ZB of data was created or replicated, defying the systemic downward pressure asserted by the COVID-19 pandemic on many industries, and its impact will be felt for several years.’
+This shows that the amount of data is speedily growing regardless of external issues.

-Organizations that store all this data have a mix of personal data as well as sensitive data of their consumers, and classifying them based on their nature is key towards compliance.
-Classification can help organizations implement appropriate security and governance controls over the data.
-Furthermore, classification can also help organizations with data analytics, decision making and reduce storage and maintenance costs by enabling your organization to eliminate unneeded data.
+Many organizations process a mix of personal and sensitive personal data of different data subjects.
+Classifying such data based on their nature is key to legal compliance.
+Data classification can help organizations implement appropriate security and governance controls over data.
+Furthermore, classification can also help organizations with data analytics and decision-making and reduce storage and maintenance costs by enabling organizations to eliminate unneeded data.

-GDPR requires organizations to protect the data of their consumers and ensure proper security controls are in place.
-Data classification can help organizations organize their stored data based on assumed risk and then act on it accordingly.
+GDPR requires organizations to protect their consumers' data and ensure proper security controls are in place.
+Data classification can help organizations categorize their stored data based on assumed risk and then take appropriate security, protection, and governance measures.
 Data classification can help you stay compliant with the GDPR in the following ways:

-Another important part of GDPR compliance is ensuring that if your organization has no business use for the stored data, then the organization needs to make sure it is deleted as appropriate.
-Data classification can help you locate the data not currently in use and delete it.
-Data classification can help you figure out what is contained within certain files, which can then help you decide whether or not you need it.
-It is a good idea to also have a record of what you delete and why.
-GDPR accountability is crucial and requires the data owner to be aware of all the data stored and whether it should be deleted or not, and why.
+An important part of GDPR compliance is ensuring that if your organization no longer requires any category of stored data for the purposes it was collected, then the organization needs to make sure that it is deleted as appropriate.
+Data classification can help you locate the data not currently in need or use and delete it.
+Data classification can help you determine what is contained within certain files, which can help you decide whether or not you need them.
+Having a record of what you delete and why is also a good idea.
+GDPR renders accountability a crucial step of compliance and requires the data owner to be aware of all the stored data and whether it should be maintained or deleted, along with the accompanying justification.

-In order to implement proper data classification, organizations need to have a proper plan in place.
-There is no single plan that can be used, but there are some key steps that every plan should have.
+To implement proper data classification, organizations need to have a proper plan in place.
+There is no single plan that every organization can adopt, but there are some key steps that every plan should have.

 Organizations need to classify their backlog of data by discovering and categorizing it.
-This process, although it can be done manually, should be done through the means of a data discovery tool in order to remove any error and make the process more efficient.
+Although it can be done manually, this process should be done through a data discovery tool to remove any chances of error and make the process more efficient.

-Once the data has been discovered, the next step is to analyze whether this data has sufficient security controls.
-Discovering this data can help you identify the people that have access to the files and assign roles accordingly.
-Giving excessive access can pose a security threat.
+Once the data has been discovered, the next step is to assign sensitivity levels to each category of personal data, taking into account the consequences of any potential breach, and analyze whether the stored data has sufficient security controls as per their nature.
+GDPR requires organizations to implement appropriate technical and organizational security measures to protect any personal data processed by them.
+Discovering data can also help identify the individuals with access to the files and revamp access controls if necessary.
+Allowing excessive access to data can pose a security threat.

-Data classification is not a one-time process and needs to be constantly monitored.
-Data is constantly changing within an organization which in turn means that the data classification needs to be changed as well.
-In order to make this process simple, it is advised to use an automated tool to undergo scheduled tasks.
+Data classification is not a one-time process but an ongoing initiative requiring constant monitoring.
+The nature and amount of data an organization processes constantly changes, necessitating corresponding adjustments in the classification schema.
+To make this process facilitative, it is advised to use an automated tool to undergo scheduled and routine tasks.

-Data classification is one of the most important steps towards ensuring that the sensitive data within your organization is secure.
+Data classification is one of the most important steps toward ensuring that the sensitive data within your organization is secure.
 This can help your organization comply with privacy regulations such as the GDPR.

-Securiti's Exact Data Match (EDM) Classification solution is designed to detect and secure customer's most sensitive content, particularly data such as MRN, bank account numbers, SSN with zero false positives.
+Securiti's Exact Data Match (EDM) Classification solution is designed to detect and secure customers' most sensitive content, particularly data such as MRN, bank account numbers, or SSNs, with zero false positives.
 The sensitive data used in exact data indexing can be periodically refreshed for any incremental changes.

 To learn more about how you can classify data with the help of EDM.
 Request a demo!